 How to Be a Certified Interpreter in Australia

-Australia is a multinational and multilingual country, which means not everyone speaks English fluently, so there is a regular need for interpreters.
-The best translator and interpreter is one who has been accredited by the National Accreditation Authority for Translators and Interpreters (NAATI).
+Australia is a multicultural and multilingual country, which means not everyone speaks English fluently and there is an ongoing need for professional translators and interpreters.
+In Australia, translators and interpreters may hold certification issued by the National Accreditation Authority for Translators and Interpreters (NAATI).

 How to become a NAATI certified translator or interpreter in Australia